Dalmatian Islands, Croatia – What To See & Do

 And while these four are very well known for a good reason, there are many more places in Dalmatia you should add to your list.
 Let’s start with the Dalmatian islands you should add to your Croatia travel plans.

 Best Dalmatian Islands

-Despite having lived in Dalmatia for the last nine years, we still have not been to all of the Dalmatian islands – they are all on our list, but we need more time.
-Here are the islands we’ve been to and can totally recommend.
+Despite having lived in Dalmatia for the last nine years, we still have not been to all of the Dalmatian islands – they are on our list, but we need more time.
+Here are the islands we’ve been to and can recommend.